David L. Sokol: Professional career

-Involvement with Berkshire Hathaway
+Berkshire Hathaway

 Prior to his abrupt resignation in March 2011, Sokol was widely regarded as the likely successor to Warren Buffett.
 Often referred to as Buffett's Mr. Fix-It, Sokol was tasked with rescuing underperforming Berkshire divisions Johns Manville and NetJets.
 Under Sokol's leadership Johns Manville was brought back on track and NetJets swung from a $157 million loss in 2009 to a $207 million gain in 2010.

 Sokol was also integral in the selection of acquisition targets at Berkshire.
 In 2008, Sokol flew to China to research car manufacturer BYD, which resulted in Berkshire acquiring a $230 million stake.
 This position was worth over $1.5 billion in 2010.
 Later in 2008, Sokol engineered the acquisition of Constellation Energy for $4.7 billion, sparing the company from bankruptcy.

 Lawsuits

 In April 2010, a Douglas County judge found that Sokol, who was the CEO of MidAmerican Energy Holdings Company, decided to change future profit calculations in such a way that it eliminated the stake in a 1990s Philippines project for San Lorenzo Ruiz Builders & Developers Group.
 The judge said that Sokol and MidAmerican had acted "willfully and intentionally".
 The court levied a $32 million ruling against MidAmerican.
 This ruling may be worth $140 million in future profits.

 In a second case, courts in San Francisco and Omaha ruled against MidAmerican for a total of $52 million in past profits, while also restoring ownership to La Prairie and San Lorenzo.
 These rights could amount to $280 million in future profits.

 The third lawsuit for $150 million alleges that Sokol "secretly resumed negotiations" that led to a lower projected profit.